Provisions, Contingent Liabilities and Contingent Assets

 (vii) No Scheme(s) of Arrangements has been approved by the competent authority in terms of section 230 to 237 of the companies Act,2013 .

-(viii) The Company has not advanced or loaned or invested funds to any other person or entities with an understanding that the intermediary will invest or provide any guarantee, security or the like to or on behalf of ultimate beneficiaries .
+(viii) The Company has not advanced or loaned or invested funds to any other person or entities with an understanding that the intermediary will invest or provide any guarantee, security or the like to or on behalf of ultimate beneficiaries.

-(ix) The company has not made any advances or in the nature of loans to promoters, directors, KMPs, and the related parties .
+(ix) The company has not made any advances or in the nature of loans to promoters, directors, KMPs, and the related parties.

 (x) The statements of current assets filed by the company with banks are in agreement with the books of accounts.

-48. All figures have been rounded off to the nearest rupee.
+Note-48.
+All figures have been rounded off to the nearest rupee.

-49. Current year figures are shown in bold fonts.
+Note-49.
+Current year figures are shown in bold fonts.

-50. Previous year's figures have been regrouped / rearranged & reclassified where ever necessary to conform to Ind AS requirements to make them comparable with the current year.
+Note-50.
+Previous year's figures have been regrouped / rearranged & reclassified where ever necessary to conform to Ind AS requirements to make them comparable with the current year.

-51. FINANCIAL RISK MANAGEMENT, OBJECTIVES AND POLICIES
+NOTE-51.
+FINANCIAL RISK MANAGEMENT, OBJECTIVES AND POLICIES

 The Company's principal financial liabilities, other than derivatives, comprise loans and borrowings, trade and other payables, and financial guarantee contracts.
 The main purpose of these financial liabilities is to finance the Company's operations and to provide guarantees to support its operations.
 The Company's principal financial assets include loans, trade and other receivables, and cash and cash equivalents that derive directly from its operations.

 The Company's business activities expose it to a variety of financial risks, namely liquidity risk, market risks and credit risk.
 The Company's senior management has the overall responsibility for the establishment and oversight of the Company's risk management framework.
 The Company has constituted a Risk Management Committee, which is responsible for developing and monitoring the Company's risk management policies.
-The Company's risk management policies are established to identify and analyses the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities..
+The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
+Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.

 51A Financial instruments (i) Fair values hierarchy